rrteam-w/OnlineBanking/Webservices/WebserviceNoteBook.md

 To overcome this problem, either you need to provide @path to anyone of the method or add the @Produces annotation with different MIME types for both methods.

+# Browser Prioritization
+If you write all different MIME types without @Path annotation, for get request methods in a class.
+The browser will display following prioritization. like
+1. text/html
+2. application/xml
+3. text/xml
+4. text/plain
+5. application/json